silver-sat/Radio_Software/Beacon/README.md

 `byte ledPin` defines which pin number the LED is assigned to.

 `byte speakerPin` defines which pin the buzzer is assigned to.

-`float dot_duty_cycle` stores the duty cycle of each dot, used to calculate dot, dash, and spacing durations.

 `bool debugSerialCodeCopy{false}` stores the status of `debugCopyCodeToSerial`.